 Fellow of the Society of Actuaries (FSA)– Deals with financial decisions making concerning retirement benefits, life insurance, annuities, health insurance, investments, finance, and enterprise risk management, including the application of advanced concepts and techniques for modeling and managing risk.

 The thing they all have in common is that these certifications:

-Let's consider what the most sought after certifications have in store for you :
+Let’s consider what these most sought after certifications have in store, for you

 Talking from curriculum perspective:

 The FRM curriculum goes into the detail on areas of financial and non-financial risk while the CFA curriculum provides a broad view of financial analysis in general.

 The FRM Part 1 syllabus will overlap with some part of the CFA curriculum, mainly in the areas of quantitative analysis, portfolio theory, derivatives, and fixed income securities etc.

 The FRM and CFA overlap at Part 2/Level 2 is minimal.
 Still, some concepts that are mentioned briefly in the CFA curriculum, such as value at risk, credit risk, risk budgeting, and hedge funds, are expanded upon in Part 2 FRM curriculum.

 Exclusive to the FRM exams are readings on operational and integrated risk management, Basel II, current issues in financial markets, and case studies in risk management.

 Broadly speaking, the FRM exams tend to have more of a quantitative focus than the CFA exams.